 IPsec is a network traffic encryption standard used by many under various VPN types.
 IPsec itself is technically not a VPN, and it can be used when building a site-to-site VPN.
 However, it is not usable as a VPN for mobile workstations as it needs fixed IP addresses on both ends to work.

 PPTP is a legacy VPN type based on the Point To Point Protocol (PPP).
 Using PPP is no longer a good idea because it does not support adequate encryption.
 Authentication is done using username and password only.

 L2TP is a VPN included by default in Windows.
 It uses IPsec for encryption and is suitable for mobile workstations without fixed IP addresses as long as the VPN’s server-side has a static IP.
 Authentication can be done using a shared key, certificate, or username and password.

 OpenVPN is an open-source VPN solution that can do various VPN setups, including layer-2 (ethernet) or layer-3 (routed) VPN.
 A multitude of authentication methods is also available.
 In addition, OpenVPN enables the usage of mobile workstations.

 An often on-premises used application is Cisco ASA; it is Cisco’s proprietary SSL VPN solution.
 It can be deployed on Exoscale as an instance.
 For details, see the Exoscale Marketplace.

 SoftEther VPN is an open-source, user-friendly, multi-protocol VPN server that supports various VPN solutions, including OpenVPN and L2TP.

 Building a Firewall

-In many respects, the firewall works similar to a VPN gateway that sends all traffic to an on-premises system.
-The firewall instance needs to scan all traffic, so all traffic must go through it, meaning similar to a full VPN; all instances need to have their routes adjusted to the firewall.
+In many respects, the firewall works similarly to a VPN gateway that sends all traffic to an on-premises system.
+The firewall instance needs to scan all traffic, so all traffic must go through it, similar to a full VPN; all instances need to have their routes adjusted to the firewall.